Nutritionist vs Dietitian: What’s the Difference?

 While you might assume all nutritionists have undertaken an appropriate nutrition course, that isn’t always the case.

-Since the term “nutritionist” is not a protected term in Australia, anyone can call themselves a nutritionist and offer nutrition services without any extensive qualifications.
+Since “nutritionist” is not a protected term in Australia, anyone can call themselves a nutritionist and offer nutrition services without any extensive qualifications.

-This means that anyone from a nutrition graduate to someone with little nutrition training can self-proclaim their expertise.
+This lack of regulation means that anyone from a nutrition graduate to someone with little nutrition training can self-proclaim their expertise.
 This is because there are no specific requirements that need to be met to claim the job title.

-Just because the term is unregulated doesn’t mean that nutritionists are any less trustworthy or skilled – it just means that their job description doesn’t necessarily prove their extensive knowledge.
+Just because the term is unregulated doesn’t mean that nutritionists are any less trustworthy or skilled – it just means that their job title doesn’t necessarily prove their extensive knowledge.

-A lot of people employed in health and wellness – personal trainers, for example – will undertake base level nutrition courses so that they can expand the services they offer.
-Taking these courses means that they can help explain the basics of food science to their clients, which helps the average person digest that information more easily.
+Many people employed in health and wellness – personal trainers, for example – will undertake base level nutrition courses so that they can expand the services they offer.
+Taking these courses means that they can help explain the basics of food science to their clients, which allows the average person to digest that information more easily.

 If you’re after base level guidance for your food choices, a nutritionist can offer those services to you.
-However, what a nutritionist can’t do is offer you advice if your needs fit outside the box – if you need a tailored meal plan based on your food allergies, for example, a nutritionist will not be equipped with that level of expertise.
+However, a nutritionist can’t advise you if your needs fit outside the box.
+For example, if you need a tailored meal plan based on your food allergies, a nutritionist is not equipped with that level of expertise.

-This is when you need a dietitian.
+This situation is when you need a dietitian.
 Nutritionists aren’t always qualified to give dietary advice to help treat or manage specific dietary requirements or diseases, while a dietitian can.
-All dietitians are nutritionists but not all nutritionists are dietitians.
+All dietitians are nutritionists, but not all nutritionists are dietitians.